My breastfeeding journey with my daughter holds some of my greatest memories. She is currently 21 months old, and we are still at it!

 Snacks; CLIF bars, thatsit bars, popcorn, Chomps meat sticks, applesauce, etc.

-My breastfeeding journey with my daughter holds some of my greatest memories.
-Despite preparing with all the products, take some time to also prepare in other ways.
-Educate yourself on the process, checkout some amazing social media accounts that dedicate their platforms to educate about breastfeeding, take the class offered at your local hospital- I promise you that feeling confident going into it will make such a difference.
+Also - don't only prepare for breastfeeding with all the fun products!
+Take some time to also prepare in other ways.
+Educate yourself on the process, check out some amazing social media accounts that dedicate their platforms to educate about breastfeeding, and take the class offered at your local hospital- I promise you that feeling confident going into it will make such a difference. :)